 What I learned was worth more than what I paid.

-Only if you pay handsomely for that warm, fuzzy feeling.
+Was it?
+I mean really, was it?
 Look, dewd, this isn't medical school.
-The ROI on a Creative Writing Master of Fine Arts is the worst of any advanced degree, and a lot of people have a real ideological problem with going into debt to "study" art.
-The professorships look suspiciously like a ponzi scheme (and even if they're not, that comparison is so accurate is chilling), and published, successful writers, with only a few exceptions, do not have a lot of great things to say about their programs.
+The ROI on a Creative Writing Master of Fine Arts is the worst of any advanced degree, and a lot of people have a real ideological problem with going into debt to "study" bougoise art.
+The professorships look suspiciously like a ponzi scheme (and even if they're not exactly so, that comparison is so accurate it is chilling), and published, successful writers, with only a few exceptions, that have MFA's do not have a lot of great things to say about their programs.
 Many of the things MFAs actually teach can be replicated with an internet connection and some dedicated time.